Free digital copy

 Get Speciality Food magazine delivered to your inbox FREEGet your free copy

-For the alcohol industry, 2020 was a year of two halves.
+For the alcoholic beverage industry, 2020 was a year of two halves.
 While the forced closure of the hospitality sector and new social distancing rules for much of the year caused on-trade sales to crash, off-trade drink sales in supermarkets and fine food retail establishments have soared.

 During the lockdown alone, research by Nielsen Scantrack and CGA found that value sales through retailers rose £1.9bn.
 But despite that, the total volume of alcohol sold during lockdown dropped to 1.3bn litres from 2bn litres the previous year.
 Gemma Cooper, Nielsen’s senior client business partner, said the shift to off-trade sales wasn’t enough to make up for the shortfall.

 In fact, the IWSR, which provides data and analysis for the alcohol market, said it will likely be five years before the global industry rebounds from the coronavirus outbreak.
 “While we’re still assessing the full impact of the current Covid-19 situation, it’s very clear that the pandemic is set to cause a deeper and more long-lasting after-effect to the global drinks industry than anything we’ve experienced before.
 Even the downturn following the 2008 financial crisis was less severe than what we are seeing now,” says Mark Meek, CEO of IWSR.
 In 2020, alcohol consumption fell by 8%, IWSR said.

 In light of the difficulties the sector has come up against, The Drinks Trust created The Drinks Community, a first-of-its-kind space for drinks professionals to connect, pool their experience and upskill with one another.

-While the on-trade side of the alcohol industry faces continued challenges as the Covid 19 pandemic rolls on, opportunities are emerging in the off-trade sector for premiumisation, local provenance and online alcohol sales.
+While the on-trade side of the alcohol industry faces continued challenges as the Covid-19 pandemic rolls on, opportunities are emerging in the off-trade sector for premiumisation, local provenance and alcohol e-commerce sales.

 IWSR’s Global Trends 2020 report said premium-and-above spirits are forecast to increase their global market share to 13% by 2024 as consumers continue to favour quality over quantity, including cocktails and high-end sipping spirits.